 - current mailing address

 - language of translation requested

-If you choose to have someone else provide the contact email address on your behalf, you authorize that DPLS may disclose your personal information to the third party e-mail address provided.
+If you choose to have someone else provide the contact email address on your behalf, you are authorizing us to disclose your personal information to the third party email address provided.

 See the list of approved translator agencies and information on how to become a translator for driver's knowledge tests.